m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 `nbatches` keyword parameter of the `PeriodicSystem` constructor.
 By default, the number of batches is defined as heuristic function dependent on the number of particles, and possibly returns optimal values in most cases.
-For a detailed dicussion about this parameter, see [Number of batches](@ref Number-of-batches).
+For a detailed discussion about this parameter, see [Number of batches](@ref Number-of-batches).

 For example, to set the number of batches for cell list calculation